Sarah Nance, MFA, BA

 Before coming to Concordia, Nance held academic appointments at Virginia Commonwealth University as Visiting Assistant Professor/Area Head (2015-16) and Fountainhead Fellow (2014-15), both in Fiber.
 Following the completion of her MFA at the University of Oregon (2013), she participated in consecutive artist residences in Reykjavík and Skagaströnd, Iceland; much of her research continues to be based in Iceland and northern coastal regions of Canada and the U.S. She is also a member of the Milieux Institute for Arts, Culture and Technology at Concordia, affiliated with the Textiles & Materiality research cluster.

-Nance's recent exhibitions include Antenna in New Orleans, LA; TRUCK Contemporary Art in Calgary, AB; Blue Star Contemporary Art Museum in San Antonio, TX; FrontierSpace in Missoula, MT; Linfield Gallery in McMinnville, OR; SEDIMENT and Quirk in Richmond, VA; Peoria Art Guild in Peoria, IL; SÍM Gallery in Reykjavík, Iceland; and Loft 594 in Brooklyn, NY; with upcoming solo exhibitions at 1708 Gallery in Richmond, VA and FoFA Gallery in Montréal, QC.
+Nance's recent exhibitions include Antenna in New Orleans, LA; TRUCK Contemporary Art in Calgary, AB; 1708 Gallery in Richmond, VA; Blue Star Contemporary Art Museum in San Antonio, TX; FrontierSpace in Missoula, MT; Linfield Gallery in McMinnville, OR; SEDIMENT and Quirk in Richmond, VA; SÍM Gallery in Reykjavík, Iceland; and Loft 594 in Brooklyn, NY; with upcoming solo exhibitions at Galerie Octave Cowbell in Metz, France and FoFA Gallery in Montréal, QC.

 Areas of Expertise